avipreshel/CLI-Native-Leak-Detector/README.md

 So -

 Each time A heap allocation event arrives, the app assign it to A call stack.
 Call stacks are uniquely identified by their address list.
-Exaplained: ETW sends the call stack as a list of memory addresses, so, A call stack with call depth = 3 in an x64 process looks something like this [0x12e1161210121212,0x1a12b2121f121212,0xa21b1212ff121212].
+Exaplained: ETW sends the call stack as a list of memory addresses, so, A call stack with call depth = 3 in an x64 process looks something like this [0x12e1161210121212, 0x1a12b2121f121212, 0xa21b1212ff121212].
+In order to uniquly identify A call stack, I had to map this list of memory addresses to A key.
+The nai've solution would be to conert it to A long string list, but call stacks can get very long, so it was not very efficent to create A string based on that.
 So, I decided to use SHA256 to generate A unique key.
 The reason behind using SHA256 is:
 1) It creates a highly unique key, with practically zero collusion with other key
-2) It's got a fixed length.
-A call stack can be very long, so it was not very efficent to create A string based on that.
+2) It's got a fixed length

-I've used Base64 to convert the SHA256 key to a "comfortable" string key.
+I've used Base64 to convert the SHA256 key to A "readable" string key.
 The base64 is actually redundant, but it was easier to debug, since SHA256 creates A non-alphanumerical string.
+Perhaps future releases can get rid of that, and make this app runs A tad faster.

 # Tech stack used in this app
 - C# w/ .Net 4.8